 Can Bird Droppings Damage Your Roof

-When you think of what can cause damage to your roof, trees, storm, hail, and all other natural causes are some of the things will come to your mind first.
+When you think of what can cause damage to your roof, trees, storms, hail, and all other natural causes are some of the things that will come to your mind first.
 From pigeons to cockatoos, all these bird species can have a significant impact on the lifespan of your roof.
-Unfortunately, most people are not aware that birds droppings can also cause gradual and steady but severe deterioration.
+Unfortunately, most people are unaware that bird droppings can also cause gradual and severe deterioration.

-At first, you’d love the idea that a bird perched on the roof.
-No doubt, birds are beautiful guests that everyone would like to have around their homes, but you’ll soon realize that some of the flaying guests can wreak havoc on the integrity of your roof.
+At first, you’d love the idea of a bird perched on the roof.
+No doubt, birds are beautiful guests that everyone would like to have around their homes, but you’ll soon realise that some of the flying guests can wreak havoc on the integrity of your roof.

 Common Ways Birds Poop Can Damage Your Roof

 Pigeon droppings can cause severe damage to not just your roof but also other parts of your house.
-Some reasons and issues birds poop can cause to your roof include:
+Some reasons and issues bird poop can cause to your roof include:

 Uric Acid